KRM7/gapp/docs/genetic-operators.md

 });
 ```

-If a repair function has been set previously, it can be cleared by passing
-a nullptr to the setter:
+The repair function can be reset by passing a nullptr to the setter:

 ```cpp
 GA.repair_function(nullptr);